 After an entire round of betting on the flop ends, a single community card, which is called the “turn” is dealt.
-In case of Hold’em poker, all players have five card poker hands and they have six cards to choose from to make their best hand.
+In the case of Texas Hold’em poker, all players have five-card poker hands and they have six cards to choose from to make their best hand.
 They still remain another round of betting and another card to be exposed.
-Turn card is generally called a “scare card”.
+The turn card is generally called a “scare card”.
 For example, it would be a third community card of the same suit which would make a flush.
 Scare cards originally get their name because they are intimidating to the players.
 They scare the players.
 They can basically be used to play a bluff than a blind.
 These cards make it more believable for an opponent to win the hand.

-Turn is the card that is dealt as the fourth community card to the third round of betting in Hold’em poker and Omaha variants.
+Turn is the card that is dealt as the fourth community card to the third round of betting in Hold’em poker and Omaha poker variants.
 Using the play turn strategy helps the player to read a specific opponent.
 A very good player on the turn has improved the potential of a hand.
 Things start to get a little perplexing when it comes to turn.
-The pre-and post-flop betting, the term card and the number of opponents influence your betting.
+The pre-and post-flop betting, the term card, and the number of opponents influence your betting.
 Before investing money in the pot, you should calculate the worth of your cards and if it would be worth seeing the last two community cards?
 Honestly, if you take my opinion, you should carry on your betting only if you hold the best hand or you are short on one card to make a strong hand.

 Do not bluff if the turn card doesn’t improve your head.
 You might end up losing your chips.
 But in case of Texas Hold’em, the turn card can be used to bluff.
 A poker turn only works best for you if it legitimately turns your hand into a straight or a flash.
 Pun intended!

 Turn in Poker Rules

 The Rules that You Need to Follow of the Poker Turn are:

 - The first player to the left of the dealer starts the betting.